Out-of-Distribution Detection: A Task-Oriented Survey of Recent Advances: Problem: Training-driven OOD Detection

 \subsection{OOD Detection Approaches with Both ID and OOD Data}

 \textbf{Overview.} In some known deployment scenarios, real OOD data can be easily collected at a low cost.
 Some methods based on this assumption focus on how to use OOD data for better detection performance.
 Differing from methods involving OOD Synthesis, in these research directions, models have access to real-world OOD data during the training phase.
 The primary focus in such problems is on optimizing the model's decision boundary, rather than the OOD data itself.
-Due to the introduction of real OOD information, the boundary of these two categories will be accurately calculated.
+Due to the introduction of real OOD information, the decision boundary between ID and OOD data is further accurately calculated.

 \textbf{Boundary Regularization.} The Boundary Regularization class of methods belongs to the traditional Outlier Exposure (OE) approaches.
 The central idea of ~\citet{hendrycks2018deep} and ~\citet{hein2019relu} are to fully leverage OOD data to optimize the model's decision boundary, thus achieving OOD detection.
 Proponents of this concept can utilize auxiliary anomaly datasets to enhance the OOD detector, enabling it to generalize and detect anomalous information not encountered during training.
-The central idea of this method can be grasped from Fig. ~\ref{fig:Decision}.
+The central idea of this method can be grasped from Fig. ~\ref{fig:Training} (e).

 Specifically, given a model \( f \) and the original loss function, the model training process aims to minimize the objective: